West African Craton: Features

 During its wanderings, at different times covered by ice sheets, forests, marshes or arid desert, the surface of the West African Craton has been heavily eroded by ice, water and wind.
 In most places the original rocks are buried far below more recent volcanic and sedimentary deposits.
 The visible features are usually of comparatively recent origin.

 Little Atlas Range and Atlas Mountains

 The Little Atlas range formed about 300 million years ago when Euramerica and Gondwana ground against one another during the Alleghenian orogeny, a process that also formed the Appalachians in present-day North America.
-More recently, in the Cenozoic Era from 66 million to about 1.8 million year ago, the mountain chains that today compose the Atlas Mountains were lifted up as the European and African plates collided at the southern end of the Iberian peninsula.
+More recently, in the Cenozoic Era from 66 million to about 1.8 million years ago, the mountain chains that today compose the Atlas Mountains were lifted up as the European and African plates collided at the southern end of the Iberian Peninsula.
 Erosion has reduced the Little Atlas range so that it is today lower than the High Atlas range to the north.